-With the right keywords in place, you can set up different assignments that will route sales inquiries to your business development team, billing questions to customer service, and troubleshooting queries to tech support.
+With the right keywords in place, you can set up assignments that route sales inquiries to your business development team, billing questions to customer service, and troubleshooting queries to tech support.

-Automatically tag your (inbound) messages for better customer service
+22. Automatically tag inbound messages for better customer service analytics

-Unlike the previous tip, this one applies to inbound messages from your audience and customers.
-Tagging private DMs, public conversations and replies by type or content means that your reports will give you a better idea of conversation volume and where your efforts might be best directed in the future.
+Tagging private DMs, public conversations and replies by type or content allows your analytics reports to provide a clearer picture of conversation volume and where your efforts might be best directed in the future.

-When you have an idea as to what types of messages are taking up the bulk of your team’s energy, you can adjust resources appropriately.
-(Then you can go back to tip #12 and create easily accessible FAQ documents in the content library, reply templates, or messenger bots to help out.)
+When you know what types of messages take up the bulk of your team’s energy, you can adjust resources appropriately.